F16 an XFce: minor bits migrating from GNOME 2

 xbmc locks up while browsing videos.
 I have 500+ movies on my servers at home and I watch them while I work.
 The media streams over the 802.11g wireless connection.
 This worked fine for F14 (and my computer hooked to the big TV is still on F14 and works fine with XBMC).
 But xbmc locks up on F16.
 I think this is either an issue with MesaGL or with the kmod-nvidia drivers.
 I always use nVidia's drivers and not nouveau and it's always just worked.
 Also, only one of the available movie players (Totem) could play the ripped ISO files when launched from the desktop menus.
 I know xine and mplayer with play them but I have to launch them manually and that's a pain.
 And Totem died while playing back the first movie I tried (Indiana Jones) even though XBMC always played that one without issue.

 This particular issue is a major pain to me.
 It's how I work at home – watch a movie while I work.
 Now it doesn't work.
 That's a major step back.
-I seriously considering dumping fedora on my primary desktop and replacing it with CentOS just so I know it will work properly.
+I seriously considering dumping Fedora on my primary desktop and replacing it with CentOS just so I know it will work properly.
 I've already replaced Fedora on my development server with CentOS 6.2 for the same reason.

 I know Fedora is a bleeding edge platform, but if users can't use it they're gonna lose out to other, more long term stable and supported bleeding edges.
 I'm getting kind of tired of things taking a step back with each Fedora release that require special care to get back to where you were.
-It's not really worth the effort, though not even this will make me move to ubuntu.
+It's not really worth the effort, though not even this will make me move to Ubuntu.

 Leave a Reply